s-a/iron-node/docs/FEATURES.md

 # ironNode is a debugger no more and no less.
 It does what you expect and it claims to do this with a higher performance than other debug tools in workflow and usage.
-ironNode have the powerful DevTools JavaScript debugger interface under the hood and it provides access to debugging features Chrome DevTools includes.
+ironNode have the powerful DevTools JavaScript debugger UI under the hood and it provides access to debugging features Chrome DevTools includes.

 ## Execution controls
 Continue, Step over, Step into, Step out, Toggle [conditional] breakpoints, Call Stack panel, Blackbox JavaScript files, Pause on Exceptions, Pause on Uncaught Exceptions.